 From simple perfection to mountains of gold flakes and truffles

 Only open since late 2019, Umami Omakase is a fairly new addition to the Boston area’s high-end omakase scene, but the young spot has been wowing diners since day one.
 Uni alum Gary Lei is at the helm, and plenty of luxury ingredients come out to play, from wagyu to foie gras.
-As of publication time, Umami is currently offering only 18-course omakase meals for dine-in customers, no a la carte options.
+Umami is currently offering only 18-course omakase meals for dine-in customers, no a la carte options.
 A la carte items are available for takeout, though, which you must preorder at least a day ahead of time.

 Also featured in:

 Chef Youji Iwakura’s outstanding downtown Boston Japanese restaurant Kamakura has sadly closed, but fans can still experience his sushi skills via takeout at Foundation Kitchen, a shared culinary workspace in Charlestown.
 Keep an eye on the schedule and plan ahead for modern sushi and chirashi takeout boxes.